JoeyStanley/real/_posts/2021-01-09-ten-years-of-linguistics.md

 ## Conclusion

 So that's it.
-10 years ago today is when I decided to major in linguistics.
+Ten years ago today is when I decided to major in linguistics.
 After one difficult homework assigning (that I never finished by the way) and a strongly worded reality check from a professor, it took just five days to abandon the previous decade's worth of plans to major in music.
 I look forward to another decade of linguistics and to see where this career will take me!